 University Members of Manuscript Society

 The following Universities and Colleges are currently members in good standing in The Manuscript Society.
-As such, graduate students currently enrolled in academic programs at these institutions are eligible to apply for the 2023 Richard Maass Research Grant of $5,000.00.
+As such, graduate students currently enrolled in academic programs at these institutions are eligible to apply for the 2025 Richard Maass Research Grant of $5,000.00.
 All requirements and instructions are included on this site.
-[If you do not see your institution on this list contact your academic advisor about joining.]
+[If you do not see your institution on this list, contact your academic advisor to encourage your department or university library to join.]

 • Arizona State University